 - Now that seed keywords are added to your project, you may go to the Ranking Details section to enjoy a full HD view on your rankings as well as visibility, SERP features, keyword difficulty, and a whole bunch of other metrics crucial for your SEO strategy.

 Once you're done with that, it's only right to identify keywords that already bring you traffic.
 As you may have guessed, the best place to drag them from is our all-time favorite Google Search Console.
-Luckily, now there's no need forming a separate file and then importing it to Rank Tracker.
+Luckily, now there's no need to form a separate file and then import it to Rank Tracker.

 - Move to the Keyword Research module and pick Domain Research.

 - After that, choose Google Search Console in the upper left corner, and hit the Search button.

 Now the tool is taking some time in collecting the list of keywords that have been bringing you traffic within the last 28 days.
 So, keep an eye on their performance as well.

 Well, now that you have an idea of the current situation rankings-wise, let's proceed with keyword research to collect you some new keywords with great potential.

 Rome wasn't built in a day, and there's no chance keyword research (or any other multitude of SEO tasks) will fit into one day as well.
 So, let's not rush and fully dedicate 3 days to this activity.
 First, we're going to borrow some of your competitors' keyword ideas.
 And within the next two days, we'll be collecting some brand new ones, deal?

 Spot keywords that your competitors rank for

 Now we're up to probably the most pleasant keyword research activity – revealing the exact keywords that your competitors rank for.
 Yes, Rank Tracker now has this feature in its arsenal.
 So, don't miss a chance to make it the secret weapon for your SEO plan.
 Ok, time is money, so let's get straight to the steps.